israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  Second, strict mode makes assignments which would otherwise silently fail to throw an exception.

- For example, NaN is a non-writable global variable.
+ For example, `NaN` is a non-writable global variable.
  In normal code assigning to `NaN` does nothing; the developer receives no failure feedback.
  In strict mode assigning to `NaN` throws an exception.
- Any assignment that silently fails in normal code (assignment to a non-writable global or property,
+ Any assignment that silently fails in normal code (assignment to a non-writable global or property, assignment to a getter-only property, assignment to a new property on a non-extensible object) will throw in strict mode: